 Having your ducts inspected could dramatically reduce your energy usage.
 With some help from an expert in all things HVAC in Monroe, GA you could have a clear understanding of what’s going on with your ducts and how to remedy it.
 Often, ducts can simply be sealed.
 Sometimes more significant repair is needed, or a badly damaged section must be replaced.

 Your air conditioner and heating system need to be serviced every single year.
 Without maintenance, these systems gradually drop in efficiency by about 5% per year.
 Just imagine how the energy costs could add up when you fail to have maintenance performed for several years.
 If you have a heat pump in year-round use, that should have maintenance twice a year, since it’s doing twice the work.
+Learn more about why all HVAC systems need maintenance to avoid breakdowns and maintain energy savings.

-3: Use Your Ceiling Fans
+3: Improve Energy Efficiency with Ceiling Fans

 Keeping the heated or cooled air circulating properly makes a huge difference in your comfort.
 In the summer, a breeze from the fan will make you feel just as cool even when you set your thermostat several degrees higher.
 In the winter, the fan will stop heat from being trapped up near your ceiling, where it isn’t doing you any good.